nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

 That async/await chain?
 That's monadic composition.
 Each step feeds its result to the next step, which can examine that result and decide what to do.
-Once Rust taught me to see this pattern, I realized I'd been using monads all along---JavaScript Promises, optional chaining, even error handling.
+Once Rust taught me to see this pattern, I realized I'd been using monads all along in JavaScript Promises, optional chaining, even error handling.

 Error handling: